- Live Rates

-Selling a home in Portland, OR is not as easy today as it was just a few years ago.
+Buying and selling a home in Portland, OR is not as easy today as it was just a few years ago.
 In particular, lenders are much more careful about how they approve and fund loans.
 Gone are the days when a borrower’s documentation could be as little as a four-page loan application and a pay stub.
-Today, lenders must collect and analyze enough documents to reveal almost every detail of a loan applicant’s financial life.
+Today, Portland mortgage lenders must collect and analyze enough documents to reveal almost every detail of a loan applicant’s financial life.

 Because the loan process is more demanding than it has been in the past, there are many potential trouble spots for the marginally-qualified borrower.
 Good loan officers spend a great deal of time ensuring that the collection of documents making up a complete loan application represents an accurate snapshot of that borrower’s ability to make the payments.